 Complex orders based on dissimilar underlying assets are not uncommon for commodities futures.
 Since contracts exist for raw commodities (e.g. oil or milk) and their processed products (similarly, gasoline or cheese), traders can hedge against risks to specific parts of a supply chain.
 Likewise, intermarket spreads take long and short positions on related assets such as gold and silver to speculate on the relative value of the contracts.

-The varieties of complex orders are vast for both types of derivatives so understanding goals and risk tolerance is important to identifying the best complex order to use.
+The varieties of orders are vast for both types of derivatives so understanding goals and risk tolerance is important to identifying the best type to use.

 Simple, or outright, contracts outline strike price and expiration date in an options or futures chain.
 Complex orders not only require these specifications for the underlying contracts but must address details on the ratio of contracts as well.
 For example, a vertical spread order to buy 100 calls and sell 300 calls of Apple at varying strike prices would be expressed as a 1:3 ratio.
 To fill the order, it must be executed within the set strike price and ratio.